discoveryjs/browser-extension-json-discovery/README.md

 * Find the folder containing extension ZIP archive and select it
 * That's it!

+##### Firefox default JSON viewer

+By default Firefox uses its own JSON viewer.
+To disable it you should:

+* Navigate to "about:config"
+* In search field type 'devtools.jsonview.enabled'
+* Toggle this setting to false

 ### Development

 For local development clone repository, run `npm install` inside repo directory and start local development server with `npm run dev` command.